xelahjs/xelah/README.md

-# STE-React: Simple Text Editor for React
+# STER: Simple Text Editor for React

-STE is a collection of libraries that build on top of each other.
+STER is a collection of libraries that build on top of each other.

 The primary implementation will be focused on ste-perf-html but architected to be useful for other projects needing to edit strings parsable into sections and blocks.